Teorija/Teorija/README.md

 ### Current Personal Projects

+  - #### Weapons N' Magic

-After a brief introduction to pygame for a shool project and a wave of nostalgia for old flash games I wanted to make one.
+    - After a brief introduction to pygame for a shool project and a wave of nostalgia for old flash games I wanted to make one.
 For the game I decided on a 2D pixel art style.
 Using pygame and python I am trying to create a game framework that allows me to easily add new features to the game as well as allow me to more easily create future games.
+    - intended game features
+      - singleplayer
+      - multiplayer
+      - creation mode
+      - settings

 ### How To Reach Me